sidmohanty11/syncb/README.md

 > Security: Do not share your personal access token publicly.
 Store it securely using environment variable managers or other secure methods.

 ### Contributing
 We're enthusiastic about contributions!
-If you have ideas to enhance syncb, feel free to submit an issue or pull request on the project's GitHub repository (link to be provided).
+If you have ideas to enhance syncb, feel free to submit an issue or pull request on the project's GitHub repository.

 ### License
 syncb is distributed under the MIT License (refer to the LICENSE file for details).